Dorset-Council-UK/GIFramework-Maps-Admin-Guide/docs/db/layers.md

 Additional options include:
 - `typename` - When using a WFS service, you should set the `url` to the base server URL, and the `typename` as the layer name you are requesting
 - `format` - The format the data is in.
 Defaults to 'application/json' unless specified.
-- `loadingstrategy` - Can be `bbox` or `all`.
+- `loadingStrategy` - Can be `bbox` or `all`.
 This defines how the vector layer is loaded, either with a bbox strategy (loading just a bounding box worth of data at a time) or loading everything at once.
 In reality, WFS based layers will default to `bbox` unless specifically set to `all`, and non-WFS layers will default to `all`

 !!! info "Supported vector formats"
     - JSON (`application/json`, `text/json`, `geojson` or `json`)